-The calculation includes the Scope 3 Emissions caused by used water (18.36 t CO2e) and paper (100.06 t CO2e).
+The calculation includes the Scope 3 Emissions caused by used paper (70.68 t CO2e) and water (13.16 t CO2e).
+The calculation was based on the total amount of our groupwide paper and water consumption.

 Capital goods

 Aareal Bank Group is a leading property specialist in the financial sector.
 Therefore, we do not manufacture products.
 Emissions of our daily business are included in our energy consumption.